“At the University of Bolton, we take great pride in providing a quality, supportive learning environment for our students.”

-Apply online: University of Bolton MRes Engineering Management-20 September 2021 (Intake not currently accepting international applications)
+Apply online: University of Bolton MRes Engineering Management - 19 September 2022

 This Master of Research (MRes) degree combines taught modules with a significant amount of supervised research.
 For the taught modules we offer a range of teaching and learning approaches, including lectures, seminars, workshops, practical sessions and tutorials.
 These are supported by online discussions and activities posted on the University’s virtual learning environment (VLE).
 The work-based project modules and dissertation involve workshops, independent learning and tutor support; which may be face-to-face or through the VLE.
 Our experienced team will work with you to find suitable placements to ensure you are supported to achieve the learning outcomes for the MRes.